 Trussbilt Inc. is a leader in an industry where product strength and dependability are of paramount importance.
-Gene Newman tells the story about a very secure company.

 More than 2,000 prisons worldwide have installed more than 250,000 Trussbilt hollow metal doors since the company was founded in 1926.
 As a leader and pioneer in the detention products industry with its superstrong Trusscore door, Trussbilt has developed performance tests that demonstrate the superiority of hollow metal fabrication for security.
 Its procedures for racking load, static load, impact and edge crush load tests have become industry standards.

 Trussbilt, a United Dominion company since 1997, with headquarters in New Brighton, Minn., has two plants in Huron, S.D., with a total of 106,000 square feet of manufacturing space.
 The company employs about 200 and has annual sales of more than $20 million, and is the largest manufacturer of detention hollow metal products.

 Both Huron plants have been certified for the stringent quality requirements of ISO 9001 and are among the largest and most modern in the industry with engineering, estimating and job tracking fully computerized.
 Aside from its cutting-edge technology, the company prides itself on its tradition of cooperative partnership with design professionals in the detention industry.
 “The best technology isn’t necessarily on a computer chip,” says Trussbilt’s president, Steve Wolgamot.
 “It’s defined in our experience and our dedication to excellence, a dedication that has served our customers well.”